 The sausage for these balls needs to be cooked.
 To do that, add your raw sausage to a large skillet over medium heat and cook for about 8 minutes, breaking it up with a spatula as it cooks so it’s in small crumbles.

-If you have any leftovers, they freeze great!
+If you have any leftover biscuit balls, they freeze great!
 Just defrost in the refrigerator and warm up in the microwave.

 |Amount Per Serving||As Served|